About the ENA

 - Down-zoning of property to maintain family home setting

-- Proposed and helped pass the neighborhood recognition ordinance, which gives neighborhoods early notice of projects which may affect them
+- Proposed and helped pass the neighborhood recognition ordinance, which gives neighborhoods early notice of projects that may affect them

 - Keeps neighbors informed of current issues through presentations by city officials and others